 - For more information and advice to help you plan your trip to Aberdeen, take a look at the official Visit Aberdeenshire website.

 - Just near Aberdeen is the beautiful Cairngorms National Park.
 See our guide to visiting the Cairngorms in Winter for ideas.
+You can also drive the lovely North East 250 driving route from Aberdeen.

 - Northern Scotland is home to the famous North Coast 500 – Scotland’s premier driving route.
 Check out our detailed guide to the North Coast 500, as well as my photography highlights on the North Coast 500 for some inspiration for your trip.
 If you’d like an itinerary for the North Coast 500, check out our detailed 7 Day North Coast 500 camping itinerary